Computer Science Master's Degree FAQ (for Prospective Students)

 bridge programs at other colleges.

-coordinator to ensure that they are equivalent.
+ensure that they are equivalent.

 How do I take prerequisite courses at Hunter?